A Detailed Guide to HHG PCS Moves: Simplifying Your Household Goods Relocation

 To protect your most cherished belongings, consider hand-carrying them to your new home.
 If you are driving a vehicle, you’ll have more room to pack extra items.
 For those flying, you may need to make room in your suitcase or pack a second suitcase altogether.
 You can get reimbursed for some flying fees, such as checked bags, when you file your travel claim.

 Some items are irreplaceable due to sentimental value, while others are fragile and require a delicate touch.
-If you worry something might break and are able to hand-carry it to your new home, it’s worth considering.
+If you worry something might break and can hand-carry it to your new home, it’s worth considering.

 Things to hand-carry include: